LazyBun/owasp-top10-security/PITCHME.md

 The only safe architectural pattern is to not accept serialized objects from untrusted sources or to use serialization mediums that only permit primitive data types.

++++

+## How do I fight it?

+If not possible then:
+- Monitor deserialization and alert if a user deserializes a lot |
+- Log deserialization exceptions/failures |
+- Put code which deserializes in low privilege environment |
+- Enforce strict type constraints during deserialization before object creation |

 ---